 Truth be told, their “club” doesn’t even have officers.
 They just simply gathered this July 7, 2018 (07/07/2018) to celebrate “7’s Day”.
 Every 7/7 (or July 7), RX-7 owners around the world bond together to celebrate the joy and companionship that their cars have led to.
 In the end, the cars are what brought them together, not the politics, the fame, nor the influence and the number of followers.
 These enthusiasts and owners chatted the whole afternoon, discussing their cars, parts, and any issues that they may be experiencing from their well-kept babies.

 And speaking of issues, this is where Mazda truly sets itself apart from other manufacturers.
 Since the people behind Mazda Philippines are car enthusiasts themselves, people such as Mikko David and Steven Tan truly know what their customers and enthusiasts want.
 During the gathering at Butamaru Ortigas, he announced that if any of these owners need to look for any spare parts, they can directly contact their team, and they will get in touch with their parts manager.
-As long as the parts their looking for are still in production, they will offer it to these RX-7 owners at an extremely fair price.
+As long as the parts they’re looking for are still in production, they will offer them to these RX-7 owners at an extremely fair price.

-Why go to great lengths to support these owners, I asked to Mikko David.
+“Why the need to go to great lengths to support these owners?”, I asked Mikko David.
 He gladly says to me that Mazda Philippines wants to continue nurturing and giving their support to these enthusiasts who continue to keep the Wankel engine alive.
 It’s no easy feat, nor easy on the pockets of these owners who continue to pour in their passion to keep these legendary sports cars alive through the years.

-With that level of support from a car manufacturer, it’s no surprise than how happy these Wankel enthusiasts were during the gathering.
+With that level of support from a car manufacturer, it’s no surprise how happy these Wankel enthusiasts were during the gathering.